splatterdodge98/spotify.py/README.md

     9. type: String.
 The JSON Object type, which should always return "artist".
     10. userUri: String.
 The Spotify URI for the Artist.

+    Category: Corresponds to the Album JSON object given in the Spotify Web API documents, with some types omitted for simplicity's sake.
+Listed below are the object's attributes and their corresponding types:
+1. href: String.
+What "type" of album it is, "single", "album", or "compilation".
+2. icons: Dictionary of artists on the album, with the key being the name and the id being the value ({name:id})
+3. id: A reference to the ExternalID Object, which contains all of the IDs for the associated Album.
+4. name: 2-String Dictionary.
+URLs for the album, with the key being the 'location' (eg: Spotify/ITunes/etc.) and the actual url being the value. ({location:url})

 CurrentlyPlayingObject: Corresponds to the CurrentlyPlayingObject JSON Object given in the Spotify Web API documents.
 Listed below are the object's attributes and their corresponding types:
     1. context: 2-String Dictionary.
 Contains the href, type, and uri for the context of whatever is currently playing. ({'href':'url', 'type':'context', 'uri':'url'})